-Uploading purchase emails or customers who have bought from you multiple times from your brand is an easy place to start.
+Uploading purchasers’ emails or customers who have bought from your brand multiple times is an easy place to start.
 Learn how to create a Sam Audience.

-- Lookalike Audiences consist of Snapchatters (people who using the Snap app) who are similar to people you have already built an audience off of.
+- Lookalike Audiences consist of Snapchatters (people who using the Snap app) who are similar to people you have already have in another audience.
 You can only create a Lookalike Audience if you have already uploaded a SAM, Pixel, or Third Party Audience.
 With a Lookalike Audience, you’ll be able to choose the audience size and select a country for the Lookalike.
 Audience size names are the following: